 What you get in the package for this strategy:

-Ebook describing detailed rules and results of the strategy.
+An ebook describing detailed rules and results of the strategy.

 Pseudocode that describes all the rules in an easy-to-understand way.